-5.4 Appendix B provides an overview of the Business Improvement Programme and the actions that have and will be taken.
+5.3 Appendix A provides an overview of the Branch Support Programme and the actions that have and will be taken.

-5.5 It should also be noted that any decision made now with respect to the future conduct of criminal prosecutions will, when approved by the Board, have an immediate impact on the so-called "stacked cases" cases.
+5.4 It should also be noted that any decision made now with respect to the future conduct of criminal prosecutions will have an immediate impact on so-called "in motion" cases.
 These cases, which are the subject of the separate paper due to be considered at the next meeting of the ARC/Board, are ones where no decision to prosecute has been made, but where the subpostmaster concerned has been interviewed under caution, and is waiting to hear whether or not a charge will be brought.
-In the interests of dispensing justice quickly, typically it would be expected that a decision would be made very quickly, in a matter of months at the outside.
 Given that a number of cases now date back to late summer last year, when a decision was made to suspend all prosecutorial activity, POL should communicate its decision in this regard as soon as possible.
-The working assumption is that there could be some adverse publicity as and when the decision is communicated to subpostmasters.
+The working assumption is that there could be some adverse publicity as and when the decision is communicated to subpostmasters and if delayed too long could lead to our management of the cases being called into question.
+It is anticipated that the number of "in motion" cases will materially reduce if we were to apply the filters referred to in this paper.